autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 predictor.evaluate_predictions(y_true=y_true, y_pred=y_pred)
 ```

-Choose a chunk size that is optimal for your systems available memory.
+Here we split the test data into chunks of up to 1024 rows each, but you may select a larger size as long as it fits into your system's memory.
 [Further Reading](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-chunking)